 Chelsea and Meatpacking District

 Meatpacking District and the western part of Chelsea used to be industrial areas, but they’ve gone through a major overhaul and today both areas appear very vibrant and urban.
-Meatpacking District is the nightlife hotspot in New York, and this is where you’ll find all the fancy nightclubs with VIP tables, celebrity appearances and strict dress codes.
+Meatpacking District is the nightlife hotspot in New York City, and this is where you’ll find all the fancy nightclubs with VIP tables, celebrity appearances and strict dress codes.
 Hotels in Meatpacking District are expensive, but if you plan on doing a lot of clubbing in the area, it might be worth the money, as you’ll save on taxi bills.

 In Midtown, you’re within walking distance to a lot of the must-sees in New York, and being in the middle of it all also means that the train rides or taxi trips are usually short and affordable.
 The drawback is that most of this part of town feels very corporate.
 There are some really nice areas especially in Midtown East, where a couple of streets are lined with Japanese restaurants and grocery stores.